Property Assessment is the process of estimating a fair actual value (average market value) of a property for taxation purposes.

-Complete Roll Information Available
+Is the Complete Roll Information Available?

 The posted information does not include all of the information required by the Municipal Government Act of Alberta to be included on the assessment roll.
 The complete roll can be viewed in hard copy format only, at the Municipal District office during regular business hours.